sfrezefo/proxysql/README.md

 </pre>
 This is manadatory to use proxySQL with Azure Database for MySQL

-CREATE SCHEMA sbtest;
-CREATE USER sbtest@'%' IDENTIFIED BY 'Passw0rd';
-GRANT ALL PRIVILEGES ON sbtest.* to sbtest@'%';

-CREATE USER 'monitoruser'@'%' IDENTIFIED BY 'Passw0rd'; GRANT SELECT ON *.* TO 'monitoruser'@'%' WITH GRANT OPTION; FLUSH PRIVILEGES;
 </pre>
 Now we configure proxysql through the proxysql admin.
 At initial startup proxysql reads its configuration from /etc/proxysql.cnf.
 This is where the admin user credentials are defined :
 <pre lang="bash" cssfile="another_style" >